mohammad-adnan/Term-Project-Cool-Compiler/README.md

 # Term-Project-Cool-Compiler

-In this project we will design and implement a compiler for a Cool language which designed specifically to ease the designing task of the compiler.
+Design and implement a compiler for a Cool language using Flex (lexical analyzer generator) and Bison (general-purpose parser generator).

+implemented in C++